-7. Follow the on screen instructions and the drivers will install automatically.
+4. Follow the on screen installation instructions to complete the install of the IDT.

 Should the automatic installation fail, please check with your system administrator that you have sufficient rights to install the driver or try installing the drivers manually.